flaviojs/dynamips-microcode/README.md

 Microcode
 ---------

-The microcode has enough features to run the IOS image but don't expect any of other ROMMON features.
+The microcode has enough features to run the IOS images but don't expect any of the other ROMMON features.
 There is some work done for restart but it appears to be incomplete.

 It is unlikely to work in other emulators since it relies on the incompleteness of the emulated hardware and on the custom remote control device found in